 SEMA Scholarships are available to students enrolled on a full time basis in programs leading to a Bachelor of Science (B.S.) degree in meat science, food science, animal science, or a related field.
-Students must be enrolled at a major Land Grant University in the Southeastern United States where Association members are located.
-These schools are: the University of Florida, the University of Georgia, the University of Tennessee, North Carolina State University, Clemson University and Auburn University.
+Students must be enrolled at a University in the Southeastern United States where Association members are located.
+These states are: Florida, Georgia, South Carolina, North Carolina, Alabama, Tennessee, and Mississippi.

 Children of SEMA members (including children of employees of member companies) are eligible for these scholarships.
 These students must be seeking either a B.S. degree in meat science, food science, animal science, or a related field or be seeking a four year business degree at any accredited four year college or university.
 In order for the child of a member who is seeking a business degree to be eligible, the chief executive or owner of the Association member company must certify that to the best of their knowledge, the applicant seeking a business degree intends to seek a career in the meat industry.

 Candidates for the scholarships must have a cumulative GPA of at least 2.5 at the time of application.
 Eligible students must be entering their junior or senior year of study.

 Previous scholarship recipients may re-apply for future grants but will be considered on an equal basis with other applicants.
 There are no automatic scholarship renewals.
 Each student must apply each year.